The Best Car Microfiber Towels

 Q: Why can't I use a regular towel to clean my vehicle?

-Q: How absorbent should a microfiber towel be?
+Q: How absorbent should microfiber towels for cars be?